 - 2. Interim Renovations of Natural Science facilities within Monroe Hall to address immediate needs.
 Immediate renovations/repairs of science facilities within Monroe Science Hall is a priority to serve our current students and recruit, retain and graduate undergraduate students. - Biological Sciences.
 Complete renovation of Biological Sciences Instrumentation (BSI) lab and research labs to be completed by Fall 2009.
 These facilities will support all courses and student research in Cell and Molecular Biology, including half of the Biology laboratory courses, UG research in cellular and molecular processes that supports \$1 million in current extramural research grants, recruitment, retention and graduation of all biology majors.
 The courses and research experiences are vital to the success of all pre-Health professional programs on campus, as well as the signature programs in Undergraduate Research, Environmental Science, Forensics, and Computational Science.
-Biology's program in Cell and Molecular Biology is threatened by the inadequacies of these spaces. - Psychology-- Office Space in MO 439 A, B, C: Outer walls need to be raised to the ceiling and accordingly the AC vents need to be modified to accommodate these three rooms being "closed in."
-The outer area of 439 needs to be configured into three smaller spaces for research areas. - Psychology professors that were hired in the 2008-2009 academic year need research laboratories-private rooms with air conditioned environments, internet connectivity, and adequate lighting. - Physics needs renovation of its labs, and some Chemistry labs need renovation.
+Biology's program in Cell and Molecular Biology is threatened by the inadequacies of these spaces.
+Monroe 319 renovated; additional renovations folded into overall renovation of Monroe - Psychology-- Office Space in MO 439 A, B, C: Outer walls need to be raised to the ceiling and accordingly the AC vents need to be modified to accommodate these three rooms being "closed in."
+The outer area of 439 needs to be configured into three smaller spaces for research areas.
+Not done; to be folded into overall renovation of Monroe - Psychology professors that were hired in the 2008-2009 academic year need research laboratories-private rooms with air conditioned environments, internet connectivity, and adequate lighting.
+Upcoming renovation of Monroe - Physics needs renovation of its labs, and some Chemistry labs need renovation.
+Planned renovation of Monroe

 Costs: For the most part the renovations/repairs in Monroe will not require rebuilding but rather repairing and renovating.
 An estimate for urgently needed repairs to the Biology labs is attached.
 Budget: From the Feasibility Studies, Monroe Hall, Labs Rooms 318 and 319, Office 320 and 320A, dated February 26, 2009: Option 1 includes Architectural, Plubming and Mechanical, Electrical, 2 new Fune Hoods, furnishings for lab areas (stools, keyboard trays) and Contractor's overhead, profit and general conditions: \$298,912.71